 Cease and desist letters are notices sent from an intellectual property owner (or their attorney) to the infringer telling them to stop making, using, and selling the protected property.
 The cease and desist letter will also usually inform the infringer that filing an infringement suit will occur if they do not stop making, using, and selling the protected property.
 While a patent attorney may be the most qualified to write and send a cease and desist letter, regular attorneys (those without the extra license to practice with patents) are less expensive and may be able to help.

-There are several tools used to resolve patent infringement lawsuits.
+There are several tools used to resolve patent lawsuits.
 Note that most of these tools can also be used without actually filing the lawsuit.
-There are four kinds of alternate dispute resolution (ADR) methods and two kinds of patent actions that can be used to resolve a patent infringement issue.
+There are four kinds of alternate dispute resolution (ADR) methods and two kinds of patent actions that can be used to resolve a patent dispute.
 The ADR methods are negotiation, mediation, arbitration, and conciliation.
 Both the two patent actions and the ADR methods can be used without filing a lawsuit.
 However, arbitration and conciliation are tools used typically after a lawsuit is filed.
-Read more about the different alternative dispute resolutions.
+Check out our article on the different alternative dispute resolutions to read more in-depth information on each process.
+The two patent actions are ex parte reexamination and inter partes reexamination.

 Negotiation Before or Instead of a Patent Lawsuit